As Our Mother, Justina Odibo Departs, Heaven Rejoices

 Our mother was a complex person who quietly, but affectionately, loved her family with all of her heart.
 We learned so much about this unrestrained love for family from her.
 What can more powerfully tell the story of Mama’s love for her ancestral and husband’s families than the openness with which she welcomed and housed all in our home.
 Practically all of our mother’s half-brothers and sisters, nephews and nieces lived with us between 1963, when she wedded our father, and the eighty’s.
 Same also for my late father’s family.
 Immediately the civil war broke out in 1967 up till 1971, my late father’s brothers and their families lived in our house.

 Through this magnanimity of our late mother, a sword pierced her soul, but like Mother Mary, whose footsteps she followed, “she bore it in her heart” with all equanimity.
-This explains why our late mother’s obsequies’ theme is the statement of faith by Elizabeth, the cousin of Mother Mary, during the Visitation, in Luke’s gospel chapter one verse forty five that “Blessed are you who believed that the Lord’s word would come true!”
+A cousin of ours took advantage of our mother’s niece and put her in a family way but flatly denied the ignoble act, and our mother’s eldest sister (the mother of the lady), and her siblings were understandably enraged, pouring invectives and venom on our parents.
+However, in a volte-face about twenty years later, this same cousin ate his words, confessed to the act and took home the girl-child she had vehemently denied siring.
+This incident, and others, explains why our late mother’s obsequies’ theme is the statement of faith by Elizabeth, the cousin of Mother Mary, during the Visitation, in Luke’s gospel chapter one verse forty five that “Blessed are you who believed that the Lord’s word would come true!”
 Abiding faith in God despite the vicissitudes of life defined our mother’s disposition to life.
 In God’s will lay her peace.

 So as my siblings and I, together with our lovely spouses and Mama’s grandchildren say a final goodbye on Friday, February 4, 2022, to our mother, Justina Ihemegbulam Odibo (Nee Onwuchuruba) who passed on, Saturday, December 18, 2021, at the ripe age of 91 we truly know she will always be with us.
 She is the reason we have such a good value of life, because as the solid rock behind our late father, Joseph Onwubiko Odibo, who passed on fourteen years ago, she did a fantastic job of loving and raising us.